- 3.0.275.8 Other Submission Processing Business Results Measures

 At the end of the review period, provide all copies to your LFC, this includes: all photocopy envelope and contents, IDRS prints, and RTR prints.
 Each sample case should be stapled together including backup research data (RTR and IDRS prints).

-On a daily basis, whenever an error is identified or suspected NOTIFY the Lockbox Coordinator IMMEDIATELY via their cell phone.
+On a daily basis, whenever an error is identified or suspected NOTIFY the LFC IMMEDIATELY via their cell phone.
 At the end of the review period, provide all copies to your LFC, this includes: all photocopied envelopes and contents, IDRS prints, and RTR prints even if no error was charged.
 Each sample case should be stapled together including backup research data (RTR and IDRS prints).

 The purpose of the Correspondence Error Rate Business Results Measure is to determine the combined percentage of incorrect correspondences (letters and notices) issued to taxpayers by Submission Processing.